 - BS in Computer Science, University of Rhode Island

-Derek Brodeur is a Part-Time Lecturer at the Northeastern University College of Computer and Information Science.
+Derek Brodeur is a Part-Time Lecturer at Northeastern University’s Khoury College of Computer Sciences.
 He focuses on computer security, systems, and networks, having earned his MS in Information Assurance at Northeastern.
 In addition to his role at Northeastern, he has worked at MITRE on several Air Force programs and now at a network security startup based in California.
 Brodeur holds a BS in Computer Science from the University of Rhode Island.